phenixdigital/phoenix_storybook/README.md

     # @layer reset, theme, app, utilities;
     css_path: "/assets/css/storybook.css",

+    # Path to the stylesheet customizing the storybook UI (sidebar, header, playground, docs…).
+    # Remote path (not local file-system path) which means this file should be served by your own
+    # application endpoint.
+    theme_path: "/assets/css/storybook_theme.css",

     # This CSS class will be put on storybook container elements where your own styles should
     # prevail.
 See the `guides/sandboxing.md` guide for more details.
     sandbox_class: "my-app",